LiaScript/docs/README.md

 |      50 |      50 |    100 |     200 |       350 |   250 |

      --{{1}}--
-The rest is the same as for piecharts, you can also use effects to generate animated diagrams.
+The process for using effects to generate animated diagrams remains the same as for pie charts.

        {{1}}
 <!-- data-type="funnel" data-transpose -->